microsoft/DynamicTelemetry/docs/docs/Demos.0.DurableID.md

 ![](../orig_media/Demo.0.DurableID.GroupedByEventName.png)

-You'll notice "LogRandomGuid" quickly stands out, with a tidy dcount(),  whereas the other similar log is still unclear.
+You'll notice "LogRandomGuid" quickly stands out with a tidy dcount(), whereas the other similar log is still unclear.

 With the event name in hand, we can quickly do all sorts of quick study and